 The two most common causes are:

-- Caesarean section, prolonged rupture of membranes, severe meconium staining in liquor, long labour with multiple examinations, manual removal of placenta, mother's age at extremes of reproductive span, low socioeconomic status, maternal anaemia, prolonged surgery, internal fetal monitoring and general anaesthetic.
+- Caesarean section, prolonged rupture of membranes, severe meconium staining in liquor, long labour with multiple examinations, manual removal of placenta, mother's age at extremes of the reproductive span, low socio-economic status, maternal anaemia, prolonged surgery, internal fetal monitoring and general anaesthetic.

-- Retained products of conception (RPOC)
+- Retained products of conception (RPOC).

-- Check MSU
+- Check MSU.

-- High vaginal swab; also gonorrhoea/chlamydia
+- High vaginal swab; also gonorrhoea/chlamydia.

 - Speculum examination will allow visualisation of the cervix and lower genital tract to exclude lacerations.
 If a clot is visible within the cervical os, it may be removed with tissue forceps (although few GPs regularly carry these), allowing the cervix to close.